 Babies like to bite down on things when they’re teething because the counter-pressure of biting helps ease gum soreness, so don’t be surprised if you find your little one chewing on his/her crib rail!

 There are any number of teething rings on the market that can be popped into the refrigerator to chill and given to your baby to help ease their sore, irritated gums.
-Some of them have plastic handles that won’t get cold, and will be more comfortable for your baby to hold.
+Some of them have plastic handles that won’t get cold and will be more comfortable for your baby to hold.

 When your baby begins eating baby food, you can chill things like fruits, and give him/her other soft foods such as yogurt, which will feel better on sensitive gums than warm foods will.

-Getting their first few teeth is one of the most exciting milestones of all as you watch your baby develop, grow and learn each day!
+Getting their first few teeth is one of the most exciting milestones of all as you watch your baby develop, grow, and learn each day!

 If you’d like to learn about Fredericksburg Smile Center, contact us today!
 We would love to speak with you.